Houston Aerial Lift Accident Attorneys

-According to the Electronic Library of Construction Occupational Safety & Health, aerial lifts count for two to three percent of all construction deaths.
+According to the Electronic Library of Construction Occupational Safety & Health, aerial lifts count for 2 to 3% of all construction deaths.
 Of those deaths, boom lifts count for over 70% and scissor lifts count for over 25%.
 Though aerial lifts are more effective than ladders and help construction workers get their jobs done efficiently, they can also pose serious dangers when not handled correctly.

 The Dangers of Aerial Lifts